Matteo Cairoli

-Matteo Cairoli (born 1 June 1996) is an Italian racing driver who currently competes in the FIA World Endurance Championship.
+Matteo Cairoli (born 1 June 1996) is an Italian racing driver who currently competes in the FIA World Endurance Championship for Iron Lynx, having previously competed in the IMSA SportsCar Championship as a Lamborghini factory driver.
+He was the 2014 Porsche Carrera Cup Italia champion.

 Career

 Junior formula

 Cairoli began his single-seater racing career in 2012, competing in the Italian Formula Renault Championship.
 He would finish the season 13th in points after competing in the final four races, scoring one podium.
 After a 2013 season in which he competed in the German Formula Three Championship, Cairoli joined GSK Grand Prix for the 2014 Formula Renault 2.0 Alps Series season.
 However, he would only compete in the first round at Imola before leaving the team.

 Sports cars

 After competing in junior formula competition, Cairoli moved to sports cars in 2014, taking part in the Porsche Carrera Cup Italia with Antonelli Motorsport.
 It was a successful first season, as Cairoli took the series title by 70 points, winning six of the fourteen races.
 As a result, he was invited to compete for the Porsche International Cup Scholarship, which he won, receiving €200,000 and Porsche Junior driver status for 2015.
 As part of the 2015 Porsche Junior driver class, Cairoli was awarded a seat in the Porsche Supercup and Porsche Carrera Cup Germany for that season, signing with Project 1 Motorsport in both series.
 At the end of 2016, following a second-placed points finish in the 2016 Porsche Supercup, Cairoli was further promoted in the Porsche system to "Young Professional" status.

 In 2017, Cairoli stepped up to compete for Dempsey-Proton Racing in the LMGTE Am class of the FIA World Endurance Championship.
 The opportunity provided Cairoli with his first appearance at the 24 Hours of Le Mans, where the team finished sixth in class.
 In his first season with the team, the team finished second in the LMGTE Am class, winning twice at the Nürburgring and in Mexico City.
 Cairoli also competed with Dempsey-Proton in the European Le Mans Series for 2017, scoring a class victory at Portimão as the team finished third in points.
 Ahead of the 2019–20 FIA World Endurance Championship, Cairoli returned to Team Project 1.

 In February 2020, Cairoli signed with Dinamic Motorsport to compete in the GT World Challenge Europe Endurance Cup.
 The following season, Cairoli featured as part of the Manthey Racing team that claimed overall victory at the 24 Hours of Nürburgring, driving alongside Kévin Estre and Michael Christensen.
+At the end of 2023, Cairoli departed the Porsche factory roster.

+Ahead of 2024, Cairoli joined the Lamborghini factory roster, taking part in the team's IMSA SportsCar Championship effort for the season in both the GTD Lamborghini Huracán and the GTP Lamborghini SC63 teams; he also drove at the 24 Hours of Le Mans.
+He left Lamborghini in January 2025 and joined the Iron Lynx team for the 2025 World Endurance Championship.